suhys/kokoa-clone/README.md

 # Kokoa Clone 2022

-Clone a messager app front-end using HTML & CSS adapted from "Kakao Talk", one of the most popular messenger app in Korea.
+Clone a messager app front-end using HTML & CSS adapted from "Kakao Talk", the most popular messenger app in Korea.

 HTML & CSS